Benefits, transport and equipment

 Help to get a car

 The Motability Scheme provides a way for people with disabilities, or carers for a child with a disability, to lease a car, scooter or powered wheelchair.
-You might be able to join the Motability Scheme if your child is awarded the highest rate mobility component of DLA which is available for some children aged three or over.
+You might be able to join the Motability Scheme if your child is awarded the highest rate mobility component of DLA.

 Newlife is a charity which can provide grants for equipment such as pain relieving beds, wheelchairs, communication aids and Play Therapy Pods.
 You can download an application form here.